portsip/pbx-user-guide/EN/portsip_pbx_user_guide_v12.5_en.md

 #### Adding External Media Server

 The PortSIP PBX uses default media server to relay RTP packets for calls.
-A large amount of simultaneous calls will lead to high loads of CPU, network bandwidth, memory overload, voice latency, unavailability for new calls etc.
+A large amount of simultaneous calls will lead to high loads of CPU, network bandwidth, memory overload, voice latency, unavailability for new calls, etc...
 You can add more media servers to handle the RTP packets relay in order to reduce the PortSIP PBX IP loads and decrease network latency.